islamalama22/islamalama22/README.md

 - 💻 Skilled in **EJS (Embedded JavaScript Templating), HTML, JavaScript, Python, and C++**
 - 🔍 Currently exploring **backend development** and expanding my knowledge in **database management and API design**
 - 📚 Always eager to **learn new technologies** and enhance my **problem-solving skills**
-- 🎯 Open to **collaborations and job opportunities** in software development

 ---